schemapress/Schema/readme.txt

 4. Google Structured Data Testing Tool.

 == Changelog ==

+= 1.6.9.8 =
+* Fixed reset post query in post type enabled function.
+* Fixed headlines and names, make sure to remove and clean HTML tags.
+* Enhanced the Knowledge Graph functionality by adding a new field for contact URL.
+* Added new feature, support for WPHeader and WPFooter markup.
+* Added new feature, support for ItemList markup on post types archive pages.
+* Added new admin page for plugin Extensions.
+* Added new function schema_wp_get_archive_link to get archive page link.
+* Added new function schema_wp_get_categories_as_keywords to be used by WPHeader.
+* Added new function to get blog posts page URL.
+* Added new integration and fix for Easy Digital Downloads (EDD) plugin.
+* Updated the readme.txt file.
+* Code cleanup.

+= 1.6.9.7 =
+* Fix for Sitelinks Search Box markup output, echo the value instead of returning it.

 = 1.6.9.6 =
 * Fixed video object, removed a check for variable that always returns false.